Interpreter Tools and Strategies by Domain

 Work Environment and Systems

-Your physical workspace, scheduling structure, and organizational conditions all shape your day-to-day capacity.
-These tools address what you can control, and how to advocate for what you cannot.
+Your physical workspace, scheduling structure and environmental conditions all shape your day-to-day capacity.
+These tools address what you can control and how to advocate for what you cannot.

 - Keep a fidget ring or small grounding object nearby for moments of activation during a shift.